 Here was my forecast for Spring 2020:

-Here is my bottom line forecast for Spring 2020:
+Here was my bottom line forecast for Spring 2020:

 “I think that this spring will be ranked near that of the last four.
 Carbon pollution is definitely making below average seasons more rare.
 I’m going to guess that the Spring 2020 ranking will be around 100 + or – 10, with near average confidence given all of the factors in this post.”
 (Note that my forecast was on the too cool side by 20 ranking numbers for this winter.)